Topological insulators and geometry of vector bundles: Electromagnetic field and curvature of connection

 As an example, we calculate the curvature of the projected connection on the tangent bundle over the sphere $TS^2$.
-Recall that with the basis choice $\vec 1 = \vec e_\theta$ the only non-zero connection coefficient is $\omega_\varphi = \cos \theta$, so that
+Recall that if we choose $\vec 1 = \vec e_\theta$ as a basis section, the only non-zero connection coefficient is $\omega_\varphi = \cos \theta$.
+Then

 Thus, the $\theta\varphi$-component of the curvature reads